 Several months ago, when Gabriel and I attended a dinner for a grazier’s class, we were providentially seated with a family who, like us, are all too familiar with food allergies.

-It was great though!
-We spent the entire dinner comparing notes on which brands of gluten-free stuff we liked, and where the cheapest places to get them were.
-I got to preach on how much you can save by grinding your own grain, and then we started talking about pasta.
+It was great, though!
+We spent the entire dinner comparing notes on which brands of gluten-free stuff we liked and where the cheapest places to get them were.
+I got to preach about how much you can save by grinding your own grain, and then we started talking about pasta.

 I love pasta, but we don’t eat it much because gluten-free pasta is expensive.
-She told me that they had the same problem …until that is, they found the International food market in Nashville.
-She informed me that gluten-free pasta could be had there for even less than regular, wheat laden, grocery store pasta.
+She told me that they had the same problem …until they found the International food market in Nashville.
+She informed me that gluten-free pasta could be had there for even less than regular, wheat-laden grocery store pasta.

 Could this be real?!

-Three or four times a year, I have (unfortunately) occasion to make the treck into traffic land (otherwise known as Nashville) for one reason or another.
-So made sure to check it out next time I went.
+Three or four times a year, I have (unfortunately) occasion to make the trek into traffic land (otherwise known as Nashville) for one reason or another.
+So made sure to check it out the next time I went.

 Sure enough!
-There was a whole rack of gluten-free pastas!
+There was a whole rack of gluten-free pasta!

 A quick walk through the store also found rice flour, bean flour, and various starches are available for anywhere from $.99 – 1.49 per pound.
 That’s less than half the price of what I see at grocery stores that I normally frequent!

-As I mentioned earlier, I’m a big fan of grinding you own grain, but if that’s not feasable for you, this is a great option!
+As I mentioned earlier, I’m a big fan of grinding your own grain, but if that’s not feasible for you, this is a great option!

-They also had a bulk grains section, but though they did have a great variety, I wasn’t terrbily impressed with the prices.
+They also had a bulk grains section, but though they did have a great variety, I wasn’t terribly impressed with the prices.

 Now, I assume that most cities will have large international food markets.
 The one in Nashville is called K&S World Food.
-By doing a google search of “international food market” + name of random city I’ve found quite a few promising results.
+By doing a google search of “international food market” + the name of a random city, I’ve found quite a few promising results.

-If you or someone you know has wheat allergies, I highly reccomend checking in to this option!
+If you or someone you know has wheat allergies, I highly recommend checking in to this option!